 The sounds are laid out in tiles, and clicking a sound instantly adds it to your currently playing mix.
 I didn’t find the sounds to be as realistic as those in some of the other white noise apps, but I like how easy it is to layer your own sounds and create a soundscape that’s fully yours.
 You can even adjust the volume on each individual sound if you’d like one sound to stand out against the others, and then save your mix to use it again the next night.

-The free version of Relax Melodies contains banner ads and grants access to about a quarter of the sleep sounds.
+The free version of BetterSleep grants access to about a quarter of the sleep sounds.
 It is feasible to stick with the basic version of the app, but if you have your heart set on a specific sound, or if you find the ads annoying, you might prefer to buy the full version.
-Relax Melodies offers a 7-day free trial period, after which an annual subscription costs $40 on Android and $60 on Apple devices.
+BetterSleep offers a 7-day free trial period, after which an annual subscription costs $60 for Android and Apple devices.